Bank Julius Baer v. WikiLeaks: Injunction lifted

 After the injunction was initially granted, it was successfully challenged in a joint action by the Electronic Frontier Foundation (EFF), American Civil Liberties Union (ACLU), Project on Government Oversight (POGO), and Jordan McCorkle.
 A similar brief was filed by Public Citizen and California First Amendment Coalition (CFAC).

 Another brief in support of WikiLeaks was filed by the Reporters Committee for Freedom of the Press (RCFP), American Society of Newspaper Editors (ASNE), Associated Press (AP), Citizen Media Law Project, E.W.
 Scripps Company, Gannett Company, Inc., Hearst Corporation, Los Angeles Times, National Newspaper Association (NNA), Radio-Television News Directors Association (RTNDA), and Society of Professional Journalists (SPJ) which also provided some legal funding.

-Judge White dissolved the injunction on 29 February 2008, allowing WikiLeaks to reclaim its domain name.
+Judge White dissolved the injunction on 29 February 2008, allowing WikiLeaks to restore its domain name.

 The bank dropped the case on 5 March 2008.